-Downtown Disney has been such a frogtastic part of our Disneyland experience that it's hard for our frog family to remember a time when it didn't exist.
-Downtown Disney opened in 2001 and is a walkable shopping, dining and entertainment area just outside the gates of Disneyland Park and Disney California Adventure Park.
+Downtown Disney District has been such a frogtastic part of our Disneyland experience that it's hard for our frog family to remember a time when it didn't exist.
+Downtown Disney opened in 2001 and is being completely updated in 2025, with several new restaurants and community spaces.
+It is a walkable shopping, dining and entertainment area just outside the gates of Disneyland Park and Disney California Adventure Park.
 You'll find many trendy stores, delicious restaurants and family entertainment.
-In fact, with recent entertainment and restaurant additions, it's better than ever!
 It's a perfect nightcap after a day in the parks.
 It's also a fun way to spend a few non-park hours.
-If you don't have a theme park ticket or reservation, Downtown Disney gives you a taste of Disney with some Disney-themed treats, music and retail therapy.
+If you don't have a theme park ticket or reservation, Downtown Disney District gives you a taste of Disney with some Disney-themed treats, music and retail therapy.
+Be sure to hop down to learn more about what's coming soon.
+Some new shops and restaurants open this fall and winter!

-Our guide to Downtown Disney will give you an overview of the hoppin' scene, exciting changes to come, plus tips on how to make the most of your visit.
-Plus, we have some hopful tips in our post on visiting Downtown Disney right now.
+Our guide to Downtown Disney will give you an overview of the hoppenin' scene, exciting changes to come, plus tips on how to make the most of your visit.

-Downtown Disney at Disneyland — Hours, Location, Parking and Security
+Downtown Disney District at Disneyland — Hours, Location, Parking and Security

 Downtown Disney at Disneyland is located off Disneyland Drive between all the Disneyland on-site hotels.
-You can access the parking lot just north of Disney's Paradise Pier Hotel, which is currently under transformation to become the Pixar Place Hotel.
+You can access the parking lot just north of Disney's Pixar Place Hotel.
 For visiting frogs looking for an actual address to plan with, you can find Downtown Disney at 1580 Disneyland Dr. Anaheim, CA 92802.

-Downtown Disney connects all three on-site Disneyland Resort Hotels — Disneyland Hotel, Disney's Grand Californian Hotel and Spa and Disney's Paradise Pier — with the Esplanade between Disneyland and Disney California Adventure.
-You may reach Downtown Disney via its Simba Lot (near Disney's Paradise Pier hotel) or the theme park shuttles that run from the Mickey and Friends parking structure or Toy Story lot.
+Downtown Disney connects all three on-site Disneyland Resort Hotels — Disneyland Hotel, Disney's Grand Californian Hotel and Spa and Disney's Pixar Place Hotel — with the Esplanade between Disneyland and Disney California Adventure.
+You may reach Downtown Disney via its Simba Lot (near Disney's Pixar Place hotel) or the theme park shuttles that run from the Mickey and Friends and Pixar Pals parking structures or Toy Story lot.
 If you are staying off Harbor Blvd., just go through security as you would to enter Disneyland, and continue straight past the theme park entrances to enter Downtown Disney.

 Downtown Disney has a Monorail station to transport guests straight into Disneyland.
 Downtown Disney's hours are posted in the Disneyland app and online.
 Monorail hours are also posted online.
 It usually opens when Disneyland Park opens and closes when the park closes.
 The Monorail opens early for hotel guests with Early Entry access.
-Guests must show a hotel room key to enter before park opening.
-The Monorail can close early or shut down for hot weather.
+Guests must show a hotel room key or reservation to enter before the park opens.
+The Monorail can close early, during fireworks or shut down for hot weather.

-If visiting only Downtown Disney at Disneyland and staying off-site, you can use the short-term Simba parking lot near Paradise Pier Hotel (the Magic Way lot is no longer for guest parking but is available for drop-off).
+If visiting only Downtown Disney at Disneyland and staying off-site, you can use the short-term Simba parking lot near Pixar Place Hotel (the Magic Way lot is no longer for guest parking but is available for drop-off).

-There are new parking prices at Downtown Disney.
+There are new Downtown Disney District parking prices.
 New Parking Self Pay stations have opened at the parking lot.
-Be sure to bring your ticket, get it validated and pay before you return to your car!
+Be sure to bring your ticket, validate it, and pay before returning to your car!

-Here are the new Downtown Disney parking prices:
+Here are the new Downtown Disney District parking prices and conditions:

 - The first hour of parking costs $10.